-After our Beyond Meat burger experience recently, we thought we’d champion Dutch company Vivera as well.
+After our Beyond Burger experience recently, we thought we’d champion Dutch company Vivera as well.
 They should enjoy some of the vegan limelight, as this thing is mega tasty.

 Okay, so we’ve enjoyed these things for a considerable amount of time now.
 Along with Quorn, they’re the most readily available majiggers in England.

 And they’re easy to cook—fry them or whatnot for a good old eight minutes or so.
 Then it’s all shipshape!

 The thing with Vivera is we prefer this to the Beyond Burger.
 We’ll give the latter another go whenever we have a spare fiver, but this veggie steak is very bloody tasy.

 What, exactly, then, as in, what, is in a plant-based steak or burger?
 Burgers normally consist of other stuff, but these ones have the following:

 - Rehydrated soya and wheat protein (81% – nice!).

 - Wheat starch (good).

 - Potato protein (this is great, because we love protein).